xiaohan98/Prediction_Assignment_Writeup/Han.md

 ## Conclusion

-The ConfusionMatrix achieved more than 99% accuracy, sensitivity ans specificity.
+The ConfusionMatrix achieved more than 99% sensitivity and specificity  and only 0.8% out of sample error.
 This model was great for the final prediction The prediction for validation data No.1-20 were:

 ```r